MoushamiShah/amazon_layout/README.md

 - **Pure HTML & CSS Layout:** Replicates the main sections, navigation bar, hero image area, and product grids.
 - **Visual Fidelity:** Focuses on matching the correct color palette, typography, spacing, and icon placement.
-- **Basic UI Interactivity:** Includes simple hover effects and menu animations using CSS and minimal JavaScript.
+- **Basic UI Interactivity:** Includes simple hover effects and menu animations using CSS
 - **Static Project:** **Note:** This is purely a frontend layout.
 No backend logic, product data, or e-commerce functionality is implemented.

 ---